-- a) When riding a surface lift, students must always remain in the designated tow path and never attempt to slalom or to zigzag on the way to the top. - b) To unload anywhere outside of a designated unloading area must be avoided unless the lift stops and students are instructed to do so by the patrol or resort employees.
+- a) When riding a surface lift, students must always remain in the designated tow path and never attempt to slalom or to zigzag on the way to the top. - b) To unload anywhere outside of a designated unloading area must be avoided unless the lift stops and students are instructed to do so by a resort employees.
 In such an event, everyone is to leave the tow path as quickly as possible. - c) Any student who falls while riding a surface lift, must clear the path immediately, so as not to interfere with others. - d) To ski/snowboard down a lift tow path is dangerous and strictly prohibited. - 7.
-Students must always: - a) Display their ski/lift ticket; - b) Follow all instruction given by resort staff; - c) Behave in a responsible manner; - d) Be courteous to other students, other skiers, and resort personnel; - e) Be aware of and abide by posted Alpine Responsibility Code; - f) Use only trails identified by the snow school instructor as appropriate for your ability.
+Students must always: - a) Display their lift ticket; - b) Follow all instruction given by resort personnel; - c) Behave in a responsible manner; - d) Be courteous to other students, other riders, and resort personnel; - e) Be aware of and abide by posted Alpine Responsibility Code; - f) Use only trails identified as appropriate for your ability.
 Know your group and the teacher or volunteer supervisor assigned to your group.